survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Conclusion

 In this chapter you learned to build an effective development configuration using Webpack.
 Webpack deals with the heavy lifting for you now.
 The current setup can be expanded to support more scenarios.
-Next we will see how to expand it to work with React.
+Next, we will see how to expand it to work with React.